 Another UNESCO site, St. Augustine’s Abbey (founded in 589 AD by St. Augustine of Canterbury) was established as part of his mission to convert the Anglo-Saxons to Christianity.

 For centuries, it was a Benedictine monastery and burial place for the kings of Kent.
+If you're not super interested in history and/ or religion, it may feel like too much combined with Canterbury Cathedral.

 St Martin’s Church